cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.3.4 =
+Further improved support for the Aelia currency switcher

+= 4.3.3 =
+Improved support for the Aelia currency switcher, the plugin now also accepts manually entered prices (regular and sale price)

+= 4.3.2 =
+Fixed a bug: exclude rules that were set on product attributes that were empty did not work.
+Issue has been fixed.
+Another attempt to fix the variable mismatch issue

+= 4.3.1 =
+Fixed the variable mismatch error that existed for users who also used WPML

+= 4.3.0 =
+Added support for the Latvia Comparison Shopping Engine Salidzini.lv

+= 4.2.9 =
+Added links to relevant tutorials
+Added some license checks

+= 4.2.8 =
+Fixed a bug: when a Free Shipping zone was configured and limited to certain postal code's and shipping was restricted to one country the free shipping did not end up in the feed.
+Issue has been fixed.

+= 4.2.7 =
+Fixed a bug: adding static values in the attribute field mapping page was not working.
+Issue has been fixed.

+= 4.2.6 =
+Added the override column to the Facebook feed template so besided the base Facebook feed one can now also create country and language override feeds for Facebook

 = 4.2.5 =
 Adding suffixes to the link attribute contained a space.
 We have now changed this so the space gets removed, allowing you to append (static) paramaters to your URL